wil3/gymfc/README.md

 # GymFC

-GymFC is an [OpenAI Gym](https://github.com/openai/gym) environment specifically designed for developing intelligent flight control systems using reinforcement learning.
-This environment is meant to serve as a tool for researchers to benchmark their controllers to progress the state-of-the art of intelligent flight control.
+GymFC is a simulation environment for developing flight control systems. environment is meant to serve as a tool for researchers to benchmark their controllers to progress the state-of-the art of flight control.
 Our tech report is available at [https://arxiv.org/abs/1804.04154](https://arxiv.org/abs/1804.04154)  providing details of the environment and  benchmarking of PPO, TRPO and DDPG using [OpenAI Baselines](https://github.com/openai/baselines).
 We compare the performance results to a PID controller and find PPO to out perform PID in regards to rise time and overall error.
 Please use the following BibTex entry to cite our work,